LutzGrosshennig/4096-bytes-intro-sprites-are-us/README.md

 Should build fine then.
 A side note: The vertex processing is set up for hardware vertex processing so this wont run on GPU that dont have that (GMA-3150 for example)

 There is a post build step to convert and compress the .exe into an packed .com executable.

+# Release

+An compiled and packed to less than 4KB executable can be found in the "Releases" menu.